1. Three Ideal Options to Apply for a U.S. Green Card

 5. The General Requirements for an NIW Application

-For an NIW application, the alien applicant's work should be in an area of "substantial intrinsic merit", and the applicant's work should benefit the national interest.
-Also, the applicant should establish the National Interest would be adversely affected if a Labor Certification was required.
-The application should also establish that the beneficiary's work has significantly impacted his or her filed of study.
+For an NIW application, the alien applicant's work should be in an area of "substantial merit and national importance", and the applicant's work should benefit the national interest.
+Also, the application should also establish that the beneficiary's work has significantly impacted his or her filed of study.

 The application documents should explain what the applicant has done above and beyond performing the routine.
 The applicant should also have made a significant impact within the field, and is different from his or her peers who have performed similar work.